DataFire/Integrations/integrations/generated/evetech/README.md

 #### Output
 * output `object`: 200 ok object
-  * kills **required** `object`: Top 100 rankings of pilots by number of kills from yesterday, last week and in total.
+  * kills **required** `object`: Top 100 rankings of pilots by number of kills from yesterday, last week and in total
     * active_total **required** `array`: Top 100 ranking of pilots active in faction warfare by total kills.
-A pilot is considered "active" if they have participated in faction warfare in the past 14 days.
+A pilot is considered "active" if they have participated in faction warfare in the past 14 days
       * items `object`: active_total object
         * amount `integer`: Amount of kills
         * character_id `integer`: character_id integer